sophilabs/py101/py101/lists/README.rst

 Lists
 -----

 Python is unique in the way it can handle sequences of other objects.
 One type used to handle sequences is the "list".
-The following example creates a list with four elements.
+The following examples create lists with four elements.

 .. sourcecode:: python